Tift Academy Handbook

 Tift Academy’s courses can be used for on-campus courses at the base school administrator’s discretion and are subject the base school’s policies and procedures.

 Admission screening applications are completed by the counselor, submitted to the base school principal, and will be subject to approval by the base school administrator and the Online Learning Coordinator.
 Tift County Schools reserves the right to restrict access and admission to any student.
 Entrance or denial to Tift Academy will be based upon what is in the best interest of the student.
 Students denied admission into Tift Academy may appeal in writing to the Online Learning Coordinator.
-All appeals will be reviewed by a panel that may include the Chief Academic Officer and the 6-12 Curriculum Director, and Chief Information Technology Officer.
+All appeals will be reviewed by a panel.

 Since Tift Academy is an extension of the local school, a student is allowed to participate in all clubs and athletics offered at the local school provided the student takes a minimum of one on-campus course (face to face or online) for the duration of that academic year.
 Students who wish to participate in clubs and athletics must attend the initial meeting for that activity.
 Once the club or athletic group begins, if all prior forms and requirements have not been met, participation will not be allowed.
 While on campus, at all functions, students are expected to adhere to all school rules and the code of student conduct.
 Failure to do so can result in dismissal from the club or athletic group.